Checkers (supermarket chain)

 Checkers is a South African supermarket retailer owned by sister retailer and discount chain Shoprite.
 Founded in 1956 by Norman Hertz Herber, the chain operates across Southern Africa.

-In September 2024, Checkers had 597 stores across South Africa, Botswana, and Namibia.
-The chain focuses on offering groceries to middle and high income consumers.
+In 2025, Checkers had 661 stores across South Africa, Botswana, and Namibia.
+The chain focuses on offering groceries to middle and high income consumers through its Checkers and FreshX store formats respectively.

 History

 Checkers was founded in 1956 by Norman Herber in Mayfair, Johannesburg.
 The firm was later expanded and made successful by Raymond Ackerman.
 The retailer launched its no-name items, called House Brands, in the 1950s, and by the 1960s, it had expanded to 85 stores across South Africa.
 Also in the 60s, Checkers became the first retail chain store to use high-density polyethylene bags.

 In 1984, Checkers launched at-home shopping, via the South African Post Office, and the following year, the retailer launched its first card payment system in partnership with Barclays Bank.
 Also in 1985, Checkers launched South Africa's first grocery delivery system, and in 1986, the company introduced an early version of product price scanning in its stores.
 Checkers launched the largest customer engagement drive by a South African retailer in 1990.
 In 1991, Checkers was acquired by another South African retail chain (one of the country's largest), Shoprite Group.

-In 2021, Checkers launched its first standalone pet store, under the Petshop Science brand.
-It was the first supermarket chain in South Africa to do so, and began rapidly expanding the brand across the country.

-In 2024, Checkers had a total of 12 million Xtra Savings loyalty card members.
-In the same financial year, the supermarket reported 12.3% sales growth for its core Checkers, Checkers Hyper, and Checkers Foods brands combined.

-In November 2024, the 100th Petshop Science store was opened.
+In 2016, Checkers launched its FreshX store format, with the explicit goal of competing directly with major South African retailer Woolworths, by targeting high income earners.
+The new store format, inspired in part by partner company IMS Argentina, was intended to be premium and interactive, including specialist departments such as a butchery, bakery, sushi bar, coffee bar, and wine cellar.
+Each department would have its own identity, and the FreshX layout and features would be radically different to existing Checkers stores.

+FreshX stores would feature a specific ambiance, with seamless cork flooring for low shopping cart noise, more premium materials for interior decorating, a clutter-free environment, and wider aisles.
+The design of the new format has been outsourced to interior design companies, and these choices were made to create a more peaceful, relaxed shopping experience.
+The new FreshX format stores would sell a mix of in-house and private label brands.
+FreshX would also include partner brands, such as Kauai, Lindt, Krispy Kreme, and Starbucks, operating under a store-in-store model.